Cannes Review: Pedro Almodóvar's Vibrant Pain and Glory Is Antonio Banderas at His Finest

 Not all of Pain and Glory is strictly autobiographical.
 But Banderas’ performance—although he’s nearly always terrific, this is quite possibly his finest—is so fine-grained in its attentiveness to every nuance of physical and psychic suffering that you can’t help thinking Almodóvar is speaking through him.
 Some of us grew up with Almodóvar: In the 1980s, movies like Women on the Verge of a Nervous Breakdown and Matador were like nothing we’d ever seen—nutso, glorious, melodramatic visions that were funny and way, way out-there, but that also rang with generosity.
 Almodóvar has always been a deeply sensitive filmmaker, attuned to women’s experience, certainly, but also to drag queens and all manner of people who might have reason to feel like misfits.
 He was reckoning with trans identity long before mainstream conversation began to address it.
 Almodóvar made a place for everyone.

-So to see Almodóvar-as-Salvador suffering in this way is acutely painful.
-We are, all of us, getting older, and with that comes a different kind of reckoning.
+So to see Almodóvar-as-Salvador suffering in this way, and unable to do the very work that he’s lived for, is acutely painful.
+We are, all of us, getting older, and with that comes reckoning.
 Pain and Glory is much more restrained than the films Almodóvar made in his glory days.
 But it’s hardly joyless.
-In the movie’s most beautiful scenes, Salvador spends time with his aged mother (played by Julieta Serrano), teasing her gently even after she’s spoken somewhat sharply to him.
+In the movie’s most beautiful scenes, Salvador spends time with his aged mother (played by Julieta Serrano), teasing her gently even after she’s spoken to him somewhat critically.
 He adores her and, in her final days, wants to do everything for her.
 She sits in a chair in the bedroom he’s prepared for her in his Madrid house.
 She’s frail but still peppery, and there she is, on her cushioned throne, which is covered in bright-purple African wax print.
-She’s going through a box of treasures, and comes across an old-fashioned wooden darning egg.
-Salvador’s face lights up—he remembers her using it—and when she hands it to him, his hand curls around it like the treasure it is.
+She’s going through a box of keepsakes, and comes across an old-fashioned wooden darning egg.
+Salvador’s face lights up—from his childhood, he remembers her using it—and when she hands it to him, his hand curls around it like the treasure it is.

 There’s color all around them in the room, and in their life together.
-Almodóvar’s colors—as brought to life here by his production designer Maria Clara Notari, and as captured by his frequent cinematographer José Luis Alcaine—aren’t just a stimulant but an energy source, like sugar: They get the eyes busy and keep them working, in turn heating up the brain’s furnace, and before long, the heart starts pumping harder too.
+Almodóvar’s colors—as brought to life here by his production designer Maria Clara Notari, and as captured by his frequent cinematographer José Luis Alcaine—aren’t just a stimulant but an energy source, like sugar: They get the eyes busy and keep them working, in turn heating up the brain’s furnace.
+And before long, the heart starts pumping harder as well.
 Everything about Pain and Glory is awake and alive, and Almodóvar’s nerve endings become ours, too.